Codepath-web103-pod32/codepath_web103_finalproject/server/api-instructions.md

 - [x] auth/github/callback: (not needed for front-end) used by passport
   + redirect to homepage '/' when login successfully (can modify)
   + redirect to login page '/login' when cancel login / login fail (can modify)

+# User
++ [x] /profile/update-avatar: PATCH request, body includes githubId and newAvatarUrl of authorized user -> update avatar to new avatar in user's profile